-- Unscrew the terminal screws of the new GFCI until they are difficult to turn.
+- Unscrew the terminal screws of the new GFCI outlet until they are difficult to turn.

-- Connect the black Line hot wire to the brass screw marked Line by inserting the wire into the back-wire hole and tighten the terminal screw.
+- Connect the black Line hot wire to the brass screw marked Line by inserting the wire into the back-wire hole.
+Tighten the terminal screw.

-- Connect the white Line neutral wire to the silver screw marked Line by inserting the wire into the back-wire hole and tightening the terminal screw.
+- Connect the white Line neutral wire to the silver screw marked Line by inserting the wire into the back-wire hole.
+Tighten the terminal screw.

 - If the outlet box has four wires plus a ground, connect the second black wire to the brass terminal marked Load and the second white wire to the silver terminal marked Load.